inverno-io/inverno-mods/inverno-security-http/README.md

 ### Token based authentication

-Token based authentication is a simple authentiation method based on the authentication of a token which was usually previously issued to the client by the server.
+Token based authentication is a simple authentication method based on the authentication of a token which was usually previously issued to the client by the server.

 A token must be ideally difficult to forge and easy to validate which is why cryptographic methods are often used to generate secured token but solution based on random numbers stored in a trusted data store (like a session store) can also be considered.

 A security context implementing token based authentication can be obtained by combining a `TokenCredentials` extractor with a compatible `Authenticator` implementation.
-The following example uses a `CookieTokenCredentialsExtractor` to extract `TokenCredentials` from a specific cookie and a simplistic highly unsecure authenticator which validates tokens against an hardcoded list of authorized tokens:
+The following example uses a `CookieTokenCredentialsExtractor` to extract `TokenCredentials` from a specific cookie and a simplistic highly unsecure authenticator which validates tokens against a hardcoded list of authorized tokens:

 ```java
 package io.inverno.example.app_web_security;